guaix-ucm/numina/doc/creation/example.rst

 Configuration File
 ******************

-The configuration file contains basic informatio such as
+The configuration file contains basic information such as:

   * the list of modes of the instrument
   * the list of recipes of the instrument